US warned to get ready as Europe deals with new COVID-19 rise

 The BA.5 omicron subvariant, the dominant strain in the U.S., has begun losing its foothold in the U.S., with sublineages like BA.4.6 and BQ.1.1 growing in prevalence.
 In some parts of the Midwest, BA.4.6 now accounts for a fifth of COVID-19 cases.

-The differences in community immunity levels between the U.S. and Europe presents a challenge in projecting where the American infection rates will go based on overseas observations, according to Truelove.
+The differences in community immunity levels between the U.S. and Europe present a challenge in projecting where the American infection rates will go based on overseas observations, according to Truelove.

 “We have a situation where people are constantly being infected, so their immunity from that infection or from vaccination is waning.
 And then at the same time as all that’s happening, we’re also seeing the influx of these new variants that have these immune escape properties,” he said.